bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/chaincode-decoded-blockchain.md

 The important points here are everybody works on a unique set of inputs due to having different addresses that they're trying to pay the block reward to, and there's no progress in mining.
 So every single block template being hashed, every single hash attempt, is an independent random event with a minuscule chance of succeeding.
 If you do a random event generator again and again, eventually you will win.
-You might win after 10 tries, while somebody else has done 5 million tries already.
+But you might win after 10 tries, while somebody else has done 5 million tries already.

 ## What happens if two blocks are found at the same height?

-Host: 00:05:55
+Adam Jonas: 00:05:55

 That's just how lotteries work.
 So there's this lottery, and the lottery pretty much entitles the pool to not only pay themselves through the reward, but also print the block, which then is distributed to the network.